Understanding NDIS Short Notice Cancellations

 What is a Short Notice Cancellation?

-A cancellation is short notice when the participant either gives less than seven (7) clear days’ notice or does not attend the support within a reasonable time.
+A cancellation is short notice when the participant gives less than the specified days’ notice or does not attend within a reasonable time (no-show).

 If the cancellation is deemed Short Notice, the Service Provider may have the right to charge 100% of the agreed fee for the support.

 For example, if the participant arrived for their support 45 minutes late, you could consider it a short notice cancellation.
-Similarly, if they had a support scheduled for Thursday at 10am, and they gave notice the week before at 4pm on Thursday, it would be short notice.
+Similarly, if they had a non-disability support work appointment scheduled for Thursday at 10am, and they gave notice on Tuesday at 12-midday, it would be short notice.

 Does it meet the required conditions?